kchousos/BSc-Thesis/chapters/02-background.md

 This function receives the fuzzing input via a pointer to an array of bytes (`Data`) and its associated size (`Size`).
 Efficiency in fuzzing is achieved by invoking the API of interest within the body of this function, thereby allowing the fuzzer to explore a broad spectrum of behavior through systematic input mutation.
 :::

-A more illustrative example of such a harness is provided in [@lst-fuzzing-example].
+A more illustrative example of such a harness is provided in @lst-fuzzing-example.

 ::: {#lst-fuzzing-example}